 For policy options where the cost of installing heat pumps and insulation, and decarbonising the electricity supply, are borne partially or wholly by billpayers, we assume that the costs are imposed as an additional flat rate payment across all UK households excluding the households in the UK that are defined as "'fuel-poor'" (around 14% of households).
 We use the information on fuel bill expenditure as a proportion of income to identify fuel-poor households in the LCF data.
-The most ambitious policy option for decarbonisation of buildings and electricity generation leads to an increase in bills of £8.71 per week for each non-fuel poor household.
+The most ambitious policy option for decarbonisation of buildings and electricity generation leads to an increase in bills of £4.94 per week for the average household (if paid for through bills) or £2.95 per week in bills and tax (if paid for through a 50 50 mix).